Me in 1975

 I love the freedom ringtones give you to personalize your cellphone, so when someone calls you know it is your phone ringing.
 You can even have different ringtones for different callers.
 Try to use ringtones as unique as possible so you immediately recognize them because you don't want to think your cell is ringing when someone else's is.
 There are many websites that allow you to purchase and download ringtones directly to your phone, but if you want a really unlimited selection you can make your own from any song on your PC and transfer them to your phone (see below).

 Here are some ringtones I made from songs I like (I use Goldwave, a shareware audio editor).
 They are small segments of the original songs (hopefully this prevents copyright infringement)—some are the intros to the songs and some are instrumental sections I cut and edited—I didn't include any singing because I don't like voices on phone rings.
 I usually like ringtones that start softly and build so they are not startling when they go off.
 The ones listed here are typically 15-20 seconds long (saved as 96kbps and mono to decrease size) and they will loop on a cellphone so the end should segue into the beginning.
-Keep them small because there may be a size limit on your cell.

 Click on a song to play it—to copy a song to your computer right click on the title and choose Save Link/Target As.